Twi-Fante language: Suffixal plural formation

 In some cases, both a prefix and a suffix are used for pluralisation, especially with human nouns (e.g., onua → enuanom).
-This double marking represents a unique development in Akan's plural system, where human nouns have not only preserved elements of the old class system but have also incorporated new morphological strategies, resulting in a more complex marking pattern than non-human nouns.
+This double marking is a special development in the Twi-Fante plural system, where human nouns have developed a more complex marking pattern compared to non-human nouns, by incorporating new morphological methods in addition to preserving aspects of the previous class system.

 Invariant nouns

-Certain Akan nouns remain unchanged in the plural, representing another way the historical noun class system has been simplified.
+Certain Twi-Fante nouns remain unchanged in the plural, representing another way the historical noun class system has been simplified.
 While human nouns have developed complex plural marking strategies, these invariant nouns — including mass nouns and inherently plural items — have moved in the opposite direction by eliminating plural marking entirely.